ritiek/LAN-copy-paste/README.md

 - To run the copy-paste server:

-  - `sudo python copy-paste-server.py`
+  - `python copy-paste-server.py`

-- Goto `YourIP:6664` to start using this universal clipboard!
+- Go to `localhost:6664` to start using this universal clipboard!

 - You can edit out the script to use any custom port you like.